Sylvain59650/string-polyfills/README.md

   The lastest version of this document is available on [Github > string-polyfills](https://github.com/Sylvain59650/string-polyfills/blob/master/README.md)
 </div>

+## Goal

+The purpose of this module is to gather all the polyfills on the strings in a single module without dependencies.

 ## Availables operations
 - trimStart
 - trimEnd